jimscafe/tkinterwidgettable/README.md

 Cell Formatting

-a)It is possible to decouple the data from the table completely and have a callback prosess each widget as the cell is populated.
+a)It is possible to decouple the data from the table completely and have a callback process each widget as the cell is populated.
 The client would keep all the necessary data and formatting parameters.
 The scrolling parameters would require setting rather than use len(self.data) - which is currently the way it is done.
 If filtering is done, there would need to be an original matrix of data